Estrax/Sprint-Challenge--User-Interface/README.md

 3. What are the 4 areas of the box model?

+The four areaas of both model are:
+- Content
+- Padding (inside the border, outside of content)
+- Border (between padding area and margin area)
+- Margin (outside of border)

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

 5. Explain why git is valuable to a team of developers.